xuxiaowei-io/gitaly/doc/beginners_guide.md

 - `clean`: Remove all generated build artifacts.

+- `help`: Print a list of available Makefile targets and variables.

 You can modify some parts of the build process by setting up various variables.
 For example, by executing `make V=1` you can do a verbose build or by overriding the `PROTOC_VERSION` and `PROTOC_HASH` a different protobuf compiler version